stargate/stargate/DEV_GUIDE.md

 Stargate uses multiple JDKs for its various components, as described in the sections below.

 ### Coordinator node
+> NOTE: Coordinator related project is located in the [coordinator/](coordinator) directory.

 The coordinator currently runs on Java 8 due to its backend dependencies.
 It's important to ensure that you have the correct JDK 8 installed before you can successfully compile the Stargate project.
 There are a number of versions of JDK 8 and a number of different ways to install them, but not all of them will work successfully with Stargate.
-For comparison, you can reference the JDK version used in our [CI workflow](.github/workflows/ci-test.yml).
+For comparison, you can reference the JDK version used in our [CI workflow](.github/workflows/apis-v2.yaml).

 Download JDK 8 from this link: https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=hotspot

 Install the JDK and add it to your path.

-For example: if you are using a newer version of MacOS, then you are likely using Z-Shell (zsh) by default.
+For example: if you are using a newer version of macOS, then you are likely using Z-Shell (zsh) by default.
 So open your `~/.zshrc` file and add the path there:

 ```sh
 export JAVA_HOME="/Library/Java/JavaVirtualMachines/adoptopenjdk-8.jdk/Contents/Home"